THE FRUITLESS GOSPEL

 The Narrow Gate (Luke 13:22-30) 13Enter ye in at the strait gate: for wide is the gate, and broad is the way, that leadeth to destruction, and many there be which go in thereat: 14Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it.

 Here we read that there is not only a narrow gate, but it is hard to find.
 Likewise, there is a narrow way.
 Jesus calls us to follow Him, and the same kind of things he asks of His disciples he asks of all those who will believe as we have just witnessed.
-Anderson denies this, yet there are too many such Scriptures to list.
+Anderson denies this and tries to say some of these things that are hard are only for and elite group he calls “disciples”.
 We as Christians are to walk as He walked.
 John 2:6 says: “He that saith he abideth in him ought himself also so to walk, even as he walked.”
-I do not think it is possible to say a narrow gate followed by a wide way can define true faith as Steven Anderson would have us believe, but rather a faith that can endure trials.
-See James 1:12 says “Blessed is the man that endureth temptation: for when he is tried, he shall receive the crown of life, which the Lord hath promised to them that love him.”.
+Anderson says that way is always easy that leads to life.
+No, sometimes it is difficult, especially if you are rich.
+James 1:12 says “Blessed is the man that endureth temptation: for when he is tried, he shall receive the crown of life, which the Lord hath promised to them that love him.”.

 Scriptural commentary a tree and its fruit of Matthew 7.